Netvent/storyly-sdk/ios/README.md

 pod 'Storyly'
 ```
 ## Adding from Storyboard
 StorylyView can be added to storyboard and xib file by defining `Custom Class` as StorylyView in `Identity Inspector`.
-In this approach, setting `width` to device’s `width` and `height`  to 120 is suggested for better experience.
+In this approach, setting `width` to device’s `width` and `height`  to 120 is suggested for better experience for default size.
+If `small` size is selected for Storyly, then setting `height` to 90 is suggested.

 ## Adding Programmatically
 ```swift
 let storylyView = StorylyView(frame: CGRect(x: 0, y: 0, width: self.view.bounds.width, height: 120))